Gho2st/Gho2st/README.md

 ## About Me
 - 📚 I'm studying bioinformatics (second year).
 - 🧬 I made a DNA data analysis project, which you can find in this repository.
-- 💪 i belive in the power of new media and cryptocurrency.
+- 💪 i belive in the power of new media and cryptocurrency, feel free to ask.

 ## Projects